How to Follow the Mediterranean Diet for Better Health and Weight

 The study showed that following a Mediterranean diet with extra-virgin olive oil reduced the risk of cardiovascular disease by 30%.
 On the other hand, following a Mediterranean diet with added nuts reduces the same risk by 28%.

-Overall, it showed that the diet with either nuts or olive oil can lower the combined risk of stroke, heart attack,and death from cardiovascular disease.
+Overall, it showed that the diet with either nuts or olive oil can lower the combined risk of stroke, heart attack, and cardiovascular disease.
 However, there was no reduction in mortality, and the results were significant only in men.

 This 4-year-long study included 605 middle-aged people who’ve experienced a heart attack.
 A group of them followed a Mediterranean diet with added omega-3 rich margarine.

-The results showed that the participants who followed this diet had reduced risk of heart attack and death from heart disease by 72%.
+The results showed that the participants who followed this diet had reduced risk of heart attack and mortality from heart disease by 72%.

 This 2.5-year-long study included 180 people with metabolic syndrome.
 They were divided into two groups, one of which had to follow a Mediterranean diet.
 After 2.5 years, the metabolic syndrome remained in 44 percent of them.